Estecka/mc-invariable-paintings/port.md

 - Painting Variants are now stored as regitry entries instead of identifiers.
 - Item Stack variants are no longer stored in the `entity_data` component.
 - Wandering Trader rebalance is no longer experimental.
+- It is no longer possible to remove arbitrary elements from the tooltip.